Icky Thump: Composition

-On May 30, 2007, Chicago radio station Q101 aired the entire album without the band's permission.
-Jack called into the station and reacted angrily about them playing it.
 In the liner notes of Icky Thump, "Electra" is thanked on the second line, just after God.
 According to Ben Blackwell, Jack White's nephew, this is not directed towards the radio DJ, Electra, but to a pet Jack and Meg White used to have.

-The White Stripes announced the completion of Icky Thump on February 28, 2007.
 The title is derived from "ecky thump", a Lancashire colloquial response of surprise, popularized by an episode of the 1970s UK comedy series The Goodies.
-On Later with Jools Holland (broadcast June 1, 2007) Jack attributed the album's name to its use as an exclamation by his wife, who is from Oldham, historically in Lancashire.
+On Later with Jools Holland (broadcast June 1, 2007) Jack attributed the album's name to its use as an exclamation by his wife Karen Elson, who is from Oldham, historically in Lancashire.
 He added that the deliberate misspelling was to make it easier for an American audience to identify with.
 The liner notes for Icky Thump also suggest the spelling variation was due to concerns over copyright infringement.

-The Pearly Kings and Queens costume theme, which the band used for this album, is a traditional Cockney outfit, somewhat contrary to the Northern dialect of the title.
+The album artwork features Jack and Meg dressed as Pearlies, which is a traditional Cockney outfit somewhat contrary to the Northern dialect of the title.
+Jack told Blender in July 2007 that Icky Thump "is about feeling positive about being alive, taking deep breaths and just being really happy."